symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

 5. Open the terminal where you are monitoring the transaction's status.
 The transaction should appear as confirmed after ±15 seconds and the amount defined gets transferred from the sender's account to the recipient's account.
-If the terminal raises an error, you can check the error code description :ref:`here <https://github.com/nemtech/symbol-openapi/blob/master/spec/core/transaction/schemas/TransactionStatusTypeEnum.yml>`_.
+If the terminal raises an error, you can check the error code description `here <https://github.com/nemtech/symbol-openapi/blob/master/spec/core/transaction/schemas/TransactionStatusTypeEnum.yml>`_.

 *************************
 Method #03: Using the CLI